Home

 But do you really know your child (your own, or your preschool kids)?

-• Do you know at what stage of his development is he in?
+• Do you know at what stage of child development is he in?

 • Do you know what motivate him ?